kaklise/WNTR/documentation/extensions/stormwater.rst

 Overview
 --------

-The following section describes capabilities in WNTR to quantify the resilience of stormwater and wastewater systems.
+The following section describes a WNTR extension that helps quantify the resilience of stormwater and wastewater systems.
-This capability resides in the :class:`~wntr.stormwater` subpackage of WNTR and is referred to as S-WNTR (pronounced "S-winter").
+This capability resides in the :class:`~wntr.extensions.stormwater` subpackage of WNTR and is referred to as S-WNTR (pronounced "S-winter").
 **S-WNTR is intended to
 leverage existing stormwater and wastewater software within a framework that facilitates the use of WNTR capabilities for resilience analysis.**
 For that reason, some familiarity with WNTR is recommended before using S-WNTR.
-Drinking water functionality in WNTR is cross referenced in the documentation below to provide additional background.
+Core functionality in WNTR is cross referenced in the documentation below to provide additional background.

 S-WNTR uses the following software packages to run `EPA's